vfarcic/devops26/manuscript/15-advanced-pipelines.md

 ## What Are We Trying To Do?

 It would be silly to explore Jenkins X pipeline syntax in more depth using random and irrelevant examples.
-Instead, we'll define some real and tangible goals. it does not matter whether they fit your specific needs since the objective is for them to guide us in our effort to learn by producing tangible outcomes.
+Instead, we'll define some real and tangible goals.
+It does not matter whether they fit your specific needs since the objective is for them to guide us in our effort to learn by producing concrete outcomes.

-Our next mission is to add code coverage reports, to ensure that functional tests are executed only after a release rolls out, and that we build a version of our application binary for each of the popular operating systems (e.g., Windows, MacOS, and Linux).
-Now, you might think that those goals are useful, or you might think that they are a waste of time given your context.
+Our next mission is to add code coverage reports, to ensure that functional tests are executed only after a release rolls out and that we build a version of our application binary for each of the popular operating systems (e.g., Windows, MacOS, and Linux).
+Now, you might think that those goals are useful, or you might feel that they are a waste of time given your context.
 But, our real objective is not to accomplish those goals.
 Instead, we are using them as an excuse to learn some additional constructs that might come in handy.
 They will force us to learn a few new things.

 * We'll add names to pipeline steps
 * We'll learn how to define multi-line commands